Modifying sugar intake is part of most diet plans for my fitness clients.

 Many are surprised to learn how much sugar they are consuming and often question if it can impact their testosterone levels.

-I’ve reviewed some medical literature to bolster my knowledge and answer this question properly.
+As a certified fitness trainer, I’ve reviewed some medical literature to bolster my knowledge and answer this question properly.

 I then sat with our nutritionist to discuss how sugar impacts health and whether it can be one of the primary causes of low testosterone levels.